Next: Wigner Distribution in `Semi-classical'

 leads to the following translation table between continuous and discrete:

-Now using the fact that is symmetric in and ,
+Now using the fact that

 we have